 As with most things in life, it is better to have focus and deliver quality than to spread yourself too thin.
 So, pick a few core networks and focus on them.
 Focus on delivering great content, growing your audience, and engaging well.

-My personal recommendations are to focus n Twitter and Facebook for sure, as they have significant traction, but also Instagram and Google+ are good targets too.
+My personal recommendations are to focus on Twitter and Facebook for sure, as they have significant traction, but also Instagram is a good target too.
 It is really up to you though for what works best for your organization/goals.

 2. Configure Your Accounts Well